Codium-ai/codiumai-vscode-release/README.md

 ### Explore behavior coverage

-CodiumAI generates a behavior list of your code and marks each behavior as covered or not covered based on the generated test.
+Codiumate generates a behavior list of your code and marks each behavior as covered or not covered based on the generated test.
 The number of covered behaviors calculates the coverage percentages.
 You can refresh the coverage when you modify your test suite (add, remove, or modify tests):